Deism in England and France in the 18th century: The main qualities of deism

 Corfe argues that since Deists have no theology, appointed priests or elders, and so no hierarchy in imposing any kind of authority, there is a wide differentiation of personal beliefs among its members.
 However, it is possible to depict a general sketch as a common acceptable system among Deists.

 Dominance of reason

 Deism is a rational-based attitude which affirms the existence of God through the use of reason as opposed to revelation or dogmatic instruction of revealed religions.
 Reason will be elevated over fear if the old conflicts between reason and religion would be solved.

 Anti-Christian attitude / Anti-Trinitarian belief

 Deists generally reject the Trinity, the incarnation, the divine origin and authority of the Bible, miracles, and supernatural forces.
 Deists believe in the Unitarian concept of God through the denial of the orthodox doctrines of the Trinity and the deity of Christ.

 Free will

 Deists believe that human beings have free will and have responsibility for choosing how they live in relation to natural laws that govern the world.
-To the contrary, theists believe that "free will" is a paradox, one that cannot be reconciled with a God's omniscience.